 A home renovation is both exciting and a little stressful.
-On the one hand, you’re going to be getting the upgrade you wat.
-On the other hand, part of your home is about to turn into a construction zone.
+On the one hand, you’re going to be getting the upgrade you want.
+But, on the other hand, part of your home is about to turn into a construction zone.

 There are so many other things to think about that you probably haven’t thought about your furnace and air conditioner.

 Your HVAC system needs extra protection because of the amount of dirt, debris, drywall dust, and contaminants that a renovation can stir up.

 It can also be physically damaged if your renovation plans don’t line up with your existing HVAC layout.

 Use these tips to prevent damage to your heating and cooling system during renovations.

 1. Make a Plan Well Ahead of the Renovation